The Apostolic Church – Ghana

 The Apostolic Church - Ghana is a denomination emanating from the Pentecostal movement which started from the 1904–1905 Welsh revival.
-It practices self-governing and claims to own local churches in every district in Ghana and foreign mission fields with its headquarters in Accra, Ghana.
+It practices self-governing and claims to own local churches in every district in Ghana and foreign mission fields with its headquarters in Adenta-Accra, Ghana.
 The church is firmly identified as a Pentecostal, Trinitarian, Evangelical and Bible-believing church.

 History

 The Apostolic Church – Ghana is a denomination emanated from the Pentecostal movement which started from the 1904–1905 Welsh revival.
-It practices self-governing and claims to own local churches in every district in Ghana and foreign mission fields with its headquarters in Accra, Ghana.
+It practices self-governing and claims to own local churches in every district in Ghana and foreign mission fields with its headquarters in Adenta-Accra, Ghana.
 The church is firmly identified as a Pentecostal, Trinitarian, Evangelical and Bible-believing church with the aim of bringing the good news of Jesus Christ as savior and lord to all people.
 It is further dedicated to teaching and living with the power of the Holy Spirit.
 The church accepts everyone irrespective of who they are, and disciples them to accomplish God's purpose.

+In March 2026, the Church banned the kissing of brides during marriage ceremonies.